 Hip resurfacing is a bone-preserving procedure where a new surface (a “cap”) is placed over the top of the femoral head.
 With resurfacing, a stem is not placed into the femur, as is the case with total hip replacement.
-For this reason, hip resurfacing (HR) best enables to restore patient’s hip biomechanics for optimal functional outcomes, allow a large femoral head to prevent dislocation, and ease further revision surgery.
-Resurfacing Hip Replacement is most suited to ‘younger’ active males (<60 years old).
+For this reason, hip resurfacing best enables to restore patient’s hip anatomy for optimal functional outcomes, allow a large femoral head to prevent dislocation, and ease further revision surgery.
+Resurfacing Hip Replacement is most suited to ‘younger’ active males (<65 years old).

 Resurfacing got recently criticised because metallic surface bearings release metallic wear debris, which has been shown to sometime cause complications.
 This created a perception that all resurfacing hip replacements are unsafe, but this is not supported by data.
 There are many highly respected skilled surgeons who offer this approach with a very safe record.